kmjc/PsrPopPy2/README.md

 Added rrat generation and detection part.

 To use single pulse snr use --singlepulse in populate and dosurvey.
 This will also generate a burst-rate based on a uniform distrubution.
-(eg. populate -n 1000 -pdist d_g -dgf corr_pops -ldist d_g -zdist d_g -rdist d_g -zdist d_g -surveys PMSURV --singlepulse)
+(eg. populate -n 1000 -pdist d_g -dgf corr_pops -ldist d_g -zdist d_g -rdist d_g -zdist d_g -brdist d_g -surveys PMSURV --singlepulse)

 Additions
-1. Can now draw samples from histograms for P, L, Z, R (eg. -pdist d_g -dgf <dist_file>.
+1. Can now draw samples from histograms for P, L, Z, R, and burst rate(eg. -pdist d_g -dgf <dist_file>.
 Generate dist_file using make_d_g.py)
 2. Single Pulse SNR and Burst Rate for Radio Transients (use --singlepulse in populate and dosurvey)
-3. wxHist and wxView now support burst rate.
+3. wxHist and wxView now support burst rate and number of detected pulses for singlepulse case.

 Old Info